This loaded cauliflower casserole recipe makes one of the most versatile and satisfying side dishes around!

 - Preheat oven to 350 F.

 - Prep cauliflower.
 Bring a large pot of water to boil.
-Once boiling, add cauliflower florets (24 ounces) and blanch for 3 minutes.
+Once boiling, add cauliflower florets (24 ounces) and soften for 3-6 minutes -- you'll know they're done once they're fork-tender.
 Drain water, and wrap drained cauliflower in clean kitchen towels while we prep the rest.
 Once cool enough to handle, give the cauliflower a gentle squeeze to release as much liquid as possible, without mushing the cauliflower.

 - Make the sauce.
-Make sure the pot is dry, and heat over medium heat.
+Heat a medium oven-safe pan over medium heat.
 Add butter (2 tablespoons) once melted add minced garlic (3 cloves) and cook until fragrant (about 2 minutes).
-Add the xanthan gum (1 teaspoon) and stir until it dissolves into the butter.
-Add heavy cream (1/3 cup), milk (1 1/2 cup or almond milk), cream cheese (4 ounces), tabasco (1/2 teaspoon ), and bring to a simmer.
-Remove from heat, and add cheese (1 cup ).
+Add the xanthan gum (1/4 teaspoon) and whisk until it dissolves into the butter.
+Add heavy cream (1/3 cup), almond milk (1 1/2 cup), cream cheese (4 ounces), tabasco (1/2 teaspoon ), salt (2 teaspoons), and pepper (1/2 teaspoon), and bring to a simmer.
+Whisk until cream cheese completely dissolves.
+Remove from heat, and add 1 cup of cheddar cheese.
 Stir until cheese completely dissolves.
+Taste and adjust seasoning to your liking.

 - Combine.
 Add the cauliflower back to the pot with cheese sauce, along with 1/2 of the bacon and green onions.
 Stir to coat the cauliflower.
-Spread cauliflower into a 9x13 baking dish (I used a 9" cast iron).
-Sprinkle remaining cheese (1 cup) on top, along with remaining bacon and green onions.
+Sprinkle the remaining 1 cup of cheddar cheese, parmesan (1/4 cup), and remaining bacon on top.